jpmendel/ticket-links/README.md

 # Ticket Commander

-A practice implementation of a blockchain based ticket sales platform created with Solidity and JS Web Components.
+A practice implementation of a blockchain based ticket sales platform created with Solidity, React and Web Components.